Floquet analysis of a superradiant many-qutrit refrigerator: Methods

 with $J_{c,a}^+(\Omega) = (J_{c,a}^-(\Omega))^\dagger$ maintain a periodic time-dependence.
 In contrast to the Lindblad equations, we are not able to find a frame where the Redfield equation generator is time-independent.
-However, for our model the Redfield generator fortunately has only two sidebands
+However, for our model it fortunately has only two sidebands

 with the explicit superoperators given in Eq.~\eqref{EQ:sidebandsexp}.
 To obtain the asymptotic solution $\bar\rho(t) = \sum_n \bar\rho^{(n)} e^{\ii n \Omega t}$ (we use the overbar generically to denote long-term limits), we thus have to solve the matrix-tridiagonal equation